Monday, February 22, 2010

 07 Luxembourg

 B: The English translation of the lyrics paints them in a very unflattering light that sees me yawning and rolling my eyes from about the second line.
-I wonder if they’ll sound any more palatable in French?
-(Addendum: Sarah Bray’s real name is Mick Wersant?
-What, is s/he a tranny?)
+I wonder if they’ll sound any more palatable in French.

-A: I still feel like I’m being preached at in French, so there’s no saving it.
+A: Nope.
+I still feel like I’m being preached at, so there’s no saving it.
 You can give me Austria over this dated tripe any day.
-The arrangement of the bridge is a lifeline too late, especially with that electric guitar in the final chorus.
+The arrangement in the middle eight is a lifeline too late, especially with that electric guitar in the final chorus.

-V: This comes across about as convincingly as I expected it to.
-The vocals are almost entirely drowned out after the bridge, which is possibly a good thing.
-The orchestra makes a silk purse out of a sow’s ear throughout.
 Was purple really that big in 1991?
 Giant silver earrings obviously were.
+This comes across about as convincingly as I expected it to.
+The vocals are almost entirely drowned out after the bridge, which is possibly a good thing.
+The orchestra make a silk purse out of a sow’s ear throughout.

 08 Sweden